Darrell Green

-Darrell Ray Green (born February 15, 1960) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Washington Redskins from 1983 to 2002.
-He is widely considered to be one of the greatest cornerbacks to have ever played in the NFL.
-Green was inducted into the Pro Football Hall of Fame in 2008.
+Darrell Ray Green (born February 15, 1960) is an American former professional football player who was a cornerback for the Washington Redskins of the National Football League (NFL) for 20 seasons.
+Considered to be one of the greatest cornerbacks and fastest players in NFL history, he played college football for the Texas A&M–Kingsville Javelinas and was drafted by the Redskins with the last pick in the first round of the 1983 NFL draft.
+Green played in 295 games with Washington, winning Super Bowls XXII and XXVI, before retiring in 2003.
+He was named the 1996 NFL Man of the Year, inducted into the Pro Football Hall of Fame in 2008, and included on the NFL 100th Anniversary All-Time Team.

-The self-proclaimed "itty bitty guy," Green was nicknamed the "Ageless Wonder" by his peers and the general media for his ability to maintain a high level of play well into the twilight of his career.

 Early life

-Green was born in Houston, Texas and attended Jesse H. Jones High School.
+Green was born on February 15, 1960, in Houston, Texas, later attending Jesse H. Jones High School.
 While there, he was an All-State selection in track and an All-City pick in football.
-Green made the junior varsity football team his junior year, and then made the varsity team as a senior.
+Severely undersized, Green was on the junior varsity football team his junior year, and then made the varsity team as a senior.

 College career

-Green attended and played college football and ran track at Texas A&I University (now Texas A&M-Kingsville).
+Green attended the then NAIA school Texas A&I University (now known as Texas A&M-Kingsville).
+While there he played football and ran track.
 He finished his Bachelor of Science degree in general studies at St. Paul's College in Lawrenceville, Virginia.